NalegFR/nalegified-d0urce/README.md

 2. Right click on s0urce desktop and click "Edit background"

 # Known issues
-There are no issues because we are perfect developers
+There are no issues because we are all perfect developers

 # TODO
-- ~~Update to new d0urce version~~ I updated from the future
-- Display BTC amount on profile instead of username
+- Display BTC amount on profile instead of username (currently it's disabled because it breaks a ton of things)
 - Colors for background
 - NPC Editor (change locally NPC's name, descriptions, and PFPs) (how am I gonna do that)
 - More things when I'll get the idea